 www.EnvoyMagazine.com Wicked fun, non-highbrow apologetics.
 Gorgeous graphic design.
 Patrick Madrid.

 www.MercatorNet.com Weird title, good info.
 Dedicated to any issue dealing with human dignity.
-In-depth and thoughtful digest.
+In-depth, timely and thoughtful digest.

 www.LumenChristi.org Like philosophy?
 Me, too!!!
 Watch world-class Catholic (and other) philosophers on video.
 This amazing Institute (set up by Cardinal George at the University of Chicago, his alma mater) is revitalizing Catholic philosophy.
 Kind of a think tank.
 If you live in Chicago you can go to these talks in person.
 FREE.

 www.RelevantMagazine.com My hipster Catholic young adult friends swear by this Evangelical mag.
 Even the ones who never read.
 Please note the amazing layout/graphics.